How to Clean an RV

 Food and drinks combined with bumpy terrain can be a disaster for your RV flooring, not to mention all the foot traffic from busy weekends.
 Keep your carpet in tip-top condition with these tips on RV carpet cleaning!

 Maintenance cleaning is essential to keep your RV carpet as fresh and clean as possible.
 This includes regularly vacuuming with a handheld vacuum and cleaning up spills right away.
 It’s also a best practice to use a placemat in your RV to keep as much surface-level dirt away from your interior carpet as you can.
 Finally, for an added layer of protection, apply protectants to your carpet.

 For sudden accidents on the road, be prepared to clean up fast!
 Have white microfiber towels on hand and blot the stain.
 Next, mix 1 teaspoon of dish soap and 2 cups of water as a DIY carpet cleaner to apply to the stain.
 Blot up and repeat until the stain is lifted!
 We recommend keeping your DIY carpet cleaning solution in a bottle on hand.
 Or, keeping Stanley Steemer Spot Remover in your RV is an easy fix to any on-the-road mess.

 People think of carpet in RVs as a hassle, but with our professional cleaning, you can prolong the life and condition of your RV flooring.
-Schedule an RV interior detail with Stanley Steemer to remove all the dirt and debris that was dragged in during your summer adventures.
+Schedule an RV interior detail with Stanley Steemer to remove all the dirt and debris that was dragged in during your road-tripping adventures.
 We even clean other hard surfaces such as wood, engineered wood, laminate, LVT and linoleum if your RV has different flooring.